 The dough at Area Four is fermented for 36 hours.
 In terms of actual science, we have no idea what that does.
 In terms of how it tastes in our mouths, we know it’s f@cking awesome.
 Apparently, fermentation is the pizza equivalent of beauty rest, and it works, resulting in a big, puffy crust that tastes a little like sourdough bread.
-As an added bonus, the South End location serves brunch on Sundays, when you can get a pie topped with bacon, eggs, potatoes, and banana pepper relish.

 There’s nothing flashy about the pizza at this Washington Square spot (unless you consider using hot honey as a topping flashy, but we just consider that awesome).
 It’s just really, really good.
 The crust is light and airy without losing flavor, so you could eat a whole pie by yourself if you want to.
 And you can add that hot honey to any of wood-fired pies, or order the one that comes topped with it along with bacon, peppers, garlic, and ricotta.

 Being a tiny, brick-walled spot with sidewalk tables in the South End, Coppa is usually the first place we recommend when anyone asks us where to go to have a bowl of pasta, nurse a glass of wine, and pretend to be a newly-divorced woman on a journey of self-discovery and sexual awakening in Italy.
 But you can do that with the pizza just as well as with the bolognese.
-We almost always go the red sauce route, but the soppressata pie with burrata, dry-aged salami, and chili is one of our favorite white pies in the city.
+We almost always go the red sauce route, but the soppressata pie with tomato, dry-aged salami, mozzarella, honey, and chili is one of our favorite white pies in the city.

 The pies at Umberto, a counter-service slice joint on Hanover that’s only open for lunch, are of the thick, square Sicilian variety.
 All too often, a so-called Sicilian slice just tastes like cheese and tomato sauce on top of a bagel.
 But that’s not the case here, where the crust is surprisingly light and airy.
 If that’s not enough of a reason for you to go, you should also know that the slices are all under $2, making it the cheapest option on this list.